 4. How will we communicate?

 In addition to identifying a contact person, every software development team you interview should give you details about how they communicate.
 Do they do weekly video meetings, or do they prefer to pick up the phone?
-Will they use Trello, Asana, or another tool for tracking tasks and staying on schedule?
+Will they use Jira, Trello, Asana, or another tool for tracking tasks and staying on schedule?

-There’s no one right answer.
+There’s no single right answer.
 The most important thing is that the company has a communication plan, and can add you in seamlessly.
 By clearly showing how they’ll communicate with you, they demonstrate their willingness to be transparent with clients.

 5. What does your development process look like?